TV Comedy Writing Courses

-It's a TWO DAY webinar, Saturday, Oct 26 and Sunday, Oct 27 at 2pm PST.
+It's a TWO DAY webinar.
 Class is 2 hours each day, with lecture, clip analysis, and live writers room each day.
-If you can’t make it live, there’s a link to watch later.
+It's recorded, so if you can’t make it live, there’s a link to watch later.

 I remember being a young aspiting writer and taking a class with the great Robert McKee, who charged $500 for a 2-day seminar in 1993.
 The cost of it annoyed me, so as a teacher I always charge the bare minimum that I possibly can.
 But if you are a struggling artist trying to change the world with comedy and you can’t afford my class, just send me an email and I'll give you a scholarship.
 As artists we all crave VALIDATION of the talent we have glimpsed in ourselves.
 My mission in life is to help you get it!
 Hope to see you in class soon -- Brent Forrester